 - 1 red apple, cored and julienned (I prefer honey crisp, fuji, or gala)

-- prepared orange juice for keeping the julienned apples from turning brown
+- prepared orange juice for keeping the julienned apple from turning brown

 - Whisk together, or whirl in a blender, all ingredients EXCEPT the oil.

-- Slowly drizzle oil into ingredients while whisking briskly or whirling in blender.
+- Slowly drizzle ½ cup oil into ingredients while whisking briskly or whirling in blender.

-- Toss julienned apples in a little orange juice to keep them from turning brown.
+- Toss julienned apple in a little orange juice to keep from turning brown.
 Drain well.

 - Divide greens between four salad plates.
-Top with apples, pomegranate arils, pumpkin seeds, and blue cheese crumbles.
+Top with apples, ½ cup of pomegranate arils, ½ cup of pumpkin seeds, and blue cheese crumbles.

 - Alternatively, you can toss everything together in a big salad bowl.
 It just won't look as pretty.